 Veliko Tarnovo, another Bulgarian gem, is known for its medieval fortress, Tsarevets, set on a hill overlooking the town.
 The city’s historical significance and picturesque setting along the Yantra River make it a fascinating day trip.

-Travel Time: Reaching Veliko Tarnovo from Bucharest takes about 3 hours by car.
+Travel Time: About 3 hours by car

 Travel Tip: Explore the old town’s cobblestone streets and visit the Tsarevets Fortress for a spectacular view and historical insight.